-If youāre new to gardening, it can be hard to know exactly when to water your plants.
-Especially when you start to consider that different plants have different watering requirements.
-And while some plants thrive in drought conditions (aka when you forget to water them)āothers, like your hydrangeas, will not.
+If you’re new to gardening, it can be hard to know exactly when to water your plants, especially when you start to consider that different plants have different watering requirements.
+And while some plants thrive in drought conditions (when you forget to water them)—others, like your hydrangeas, will not.
 Add to that the many different kinds of hydrangeas and their range of exciting colors, and you have a relatively complicated watering scheme to work out.
+Luckily, most hydrangeas have similar requirements to thrive, including a rich bed of moist, well-drained soil.
+We’ll dive into all the details on when and how to water your hydrangeas here.

 Watering Recently Planted Hydrangeas

-Like any newly-planted member of your garden, a recently-planted or propagated hydrangea will need a bit more water than an established one.
+Like any newly planted member of your garden, a recently planted or propagated hydrangea will need a bit more water than an established one.
 The trick with most new plants is to avoid letting the soil dry out while the roots are getting established, which typically takes two to three weeks.

 One way to go about this is by getting acquainted with your soil.
-Depending on the conditions of your garden and how much wind, rain, and sunshine it getsā your soil will dry out at a different rate.
-Since most hydrangeas like part-shade, you can also help them from getting too dried out by planting them in a place that doesnāt get too much sun and is protected from strong winds.
+Depending on the conditions of your garden and how much wind, rain, and sunshine it gets— your soil will dry out at a different rate.
+Since most hydrangeas like part-shade, you can also help them from getting too dried out by planting them in a place that doesn’t get too much sun and is protected from strong winds.

 Determining the Amount of Water for Your Hydrangea Plants

 Pro tip: Water your plants in the morning or early evening to avoid rapid evaporation in the midday heat.
-You’ll also want to consider fertilizing your hydrangeas a couple of times each growing season and cutting back at the season’s end.
+You’ll also want to consider fertilizing your hydrangeas a couple of times each growing season and cutting back hydrangea plants at the season’s end.

 Watering Established Hydrangeas

-Once your hydrangea is established (usually after a few weeks), youāll want to continue to provide a rigorous watering schedule that allows the plant to thrive in its preferred environment: Moist, well-drained soil.
-Remember, moist doesnāt mean soaked, and a hydrangea thatās sitting in a puddle of water because the soil isnāt draining wonāt be happy either.
+Once your hydrangea is established (usually after a few weeks), you’ll want to continue to provide a rigorous hydrangea watering schedule that allows the plant to thrive in its preferred environment: Moist, well-drained soil.
+Remember, moist doesn’t mean soaked, and a hydrangea sitting in a puddle of water because the soil isn’t draining won’t be happy either.
 You might also consider how much moisture your hydrangea gets from your garden.
-If you live in a humid climate or your plants are close together in the garden (and sharing moisture), then you wonāt need to water as frequently as in a sparsely planted or drier garden.
+If you live in a humid climate or your plants are close together in the garden (and sharing moisture), you won’t need to water as frequently as in a sparsely planted or drier garden.

-Monitor your hydrangea for signs of over or underwatering, and check the soil in between waterings to determine if you need to increase or decrease the amount of water youāre providing.
-Keep in mind that certain weather conditions (like very hot or windy days) can cause moisture in the soil to evaporate faster, which might mean you need to water more often to keep your hydrangea happy.
+Monitor your hydrangea for signs of over or underwatering, and check the soil between waterings to determine if you need to increase or decrease the amount of water you provide.
+Remember that certain weather conditions (like very hot or windy days) can cause moisture in the soil to evaporate faster, which might mean you need to water more often to keep your hydrangea happy.

 Another trick to ensuring your established hydrangeas get the water they need?
 Make sure you have a thick layer of mulch protecting the base of your plant.
-While your mulch shouldnāt touch the bark of the plant, annual or bi-annual mulching around the base of your plants can help to lock in moisture and feed your soil as it decomposes.
+While your mulch shouldn’t touch the bark of the plant, annual or bi-annual mulching around the base of your plants can help to lock in moisture and feed your soil as it decomposes.

 Water Hydrangeas in Pots

-Thereās no way around it: Hydrangeas in pots will have to be watered more frequently than those in the ground.
-Because itās living in a smaller space, you can expect this space to dry out more quickly than the ground will.
+There’s no way around it: Hydrangeas in pots will have to be watered more frequently than those in the ground.
+Because it’s living in a smaller space, you can expect this space to dry out more quickly than the ground will.
 To keep your potted hydrangea happy, try watering it every other day in the summertime.
 If the soil seems too wet between waterings (remember, they like moist, not soaked soil), decrease your watering regimen to every third day.

-The good news about potted hydrangeas is that itās relatively easy to ensure your plant is draining properly, making it very unlikely your plant suffers from any of the common āoverwateringā pitfalls.
-Youāll obviously want to plant your hydrangea in a pot with drainage holes, and be sure the excess water is draining properly each time you water it.
+The good news about potted hydrangeas is that it’s relatively easy to ensure your plant is draining properly, making it very unlikely your plant suffers from any of the common “overwatering” pitfalls.
+You’ll obviously want to plant your hydrangea in a pot with drainage holes, and be sure the excess water drains properly each time you water it.

 Watering Indoor Hydrangeas

-Much like your outdoor potted hydrangeas, youāll want to water your indoor ones a bit more frequently than those planted in the garden.
-You can water your indoor hydrangea once every few days (more if the pot is very small, and less if it’s larger).
+Much like your outdoor potted hydrangeas, you’ll want to water your indoor ones a bit more frequently than those planted in the garden.
+You can water your indoor hydrangea once every few days (more if the pot is very small and less if it’s larger).
 Use your finger to check the moisture content in between waterings.

 Another trick to keeping your indoor hydrangea happy?
 Placement.
-Indoor hydrangeas do best in cool rooms with plenty of lightābut not too much direct sun.
+Indoor hydrangeas do best in cool rooms with plenty of light—but not too much direct sun.
 Some morning sun with afternoon shade is best.
-Youāll also want to consider transplanting your hydrangeas into the garden at some point since outdoors plants tend to suffer from various garden pests and diseases when kept indoors for too long.
+You’ll also want to consider transplanting your hydrangeas into the garden at some point since outdoor plants tend to suffer from various garden pests and diseases when kept indoors for too long.

-Common Signs of Overwatering Or Underwatering Your Hydrangeas
+Common Signs of Overwatering Or Underwatering

 It can be tricky to know exactly how much water your hydrangeas need to be happy.
 Here are some telltale signs of overwatering or underwatering to watch for.